JoKenPo/jokenpo-theme/README.md

 Windows:
 C:\Users\{User}\.vscode\extensions

-4.On VSCode, press CTRL+K and CTRL+T and your theme will appears
+4. On VSCode, press CTRL+K and CTRL+T and your theme will appears

 # Contributors